 For a complete look at his earliest card options, view our detailed Shaquille O'Neal rookie card guide.

-Top Ten Shaquille O'Neal Cards
+Top Shaquille O'Neal Basketball Cards to Collect

 This is exactly what Upper Deck Series 1 did in the form of a "Trade Upper Deck" card.
 While his official rookie was found in Series 2 as a short print, the redemption version is virtually identical except for the gold foil headline at the top of the card that says "TRADE CARD."
+The redemption is #1B.

-Easily the most popular early card for Shaquille O'Neal, the colorful Beam Team inserts sold for hundreds in their heyday.
-Intended to resemble the popular laser halftime show during the 1992-93 season, the cards still see considerable interest.
-While the pack-pulled version is more valuable, there is also a "Members Only" parallel that was part of a factory set.
+The pack-pulled 1992-93 Stadium Club Basketball version is more valuable, but there is also a "Members Only" parallel that was part of a factory set.
 Collectors can distinguish the two based on a watermark found on the Members Only card.